mozilla/data-docs/concepts/profile/profile_creation.md

 ### Profile Deletion

 A profile can be deleted through the profile manager, which will delete all stored data from disk.
-The profile can also be deleted by simply removing the profile directory.
+The profile can also be deleted by simply removing the profile's directory.
 We will never know about a deletion.
 We simply won't see that profile in new Telemetry data anymore.

 Uninstalling the Firefox installation will not remove any profile data.